-You must change gears to keep the engine within its best operating range at all speeds.
+You must change gears to keep the engine within its best operating range at any given speed.
 You want to match engine speed to road speed and avoid over-revving or lugging the engine.
 Remember that motorcycle transmissions shift only one gear per each lift or press - the gearshift lever must be released before you can shift again.